fred3m/toyz/_sources/contributing.txt

 Contributing to Toyz
 ********************

-Toyz still has a long way to go and undoubtably numberous bugs that I have yet to discover.
+Toyz still has a long way to go and undoubtably numerous bugs that I have yet to discover.
 I'm open to having as many people work on Toyz as possible but ask that you follow a few guidelines.